 - Nyung-nay retreat and its benefits, from the FPMT’s Chokyi Gyaltsen Center, Malaysia.

 - You should be a Buddhist, having formally taken refuge in the Buddha, Dharma and Sangha.
-Those who have not formally taken refuge or who have not participated in Nyung-nay Retreat before will need to have an interview with the Spiritual Programme Coordinator and/or the retreat leader.
+Those who have not formally taken refuge or who have not participated in Nyung-nay Retreat before will need to have a chat with the Spiritual Programme Coordinator and/or the retreat leader.

 - You should have taken the Great Thousand-armed Chenrezig Initiation, which will require taking the Bodhisattva Vows; if you haven’t you should at least have received a complete initiation (wang) from one of the three higher classes of tantra.
 If you do not have initiation please contact firstname.lastname@example.org to discuss your suitability for this retreat.